“A lot of people have gone further than they thought they could because

 Now the Question Is: How Do You Find Your Own Mentor?

 1. Never stop chasing your dreams.

 Jon Hamm didn’t get a single acting gig for the first three years after he moved to Hollywood.
 Not surprisingly, his talent agency dropped him.
 Hamm gave himself five years to get his acting career on track; if nothing happened, he’d quit.
 He said:

 I knew a lot of 40-year-old waiters and I didn’t want to be one of those.

-In the nick of time Hamm landed his first big Hollywood movie, We Were Soldiers, and he was able to quit waiting tables.
+In the nick of time Hamm landed his first big Hollywood movie, We Were Soldiers, and he was able to ditch waiting tables.
 A few years later he became the infamous Don Draper of “Mad Men,” which was voted the seventh best-written TV series of all time.

 Paula Hawkins has a similar story.
-Hawkins got her start in the book industry when she wrote a guide to finance.
+Hawkins got her start in the book industry writing a guide to finance.
 The publishing house that took on the guide asked Hawkins to also write some romance novels under the pen name Amy Silver.
 Hawkins said she never felt comfortable with the genre and realized that she wanted to write suspense and psychological thrillers.
 When her fourth romance novel flopped, she decided to try writing one last time before giving it up for good.
 The result was the fastest-selling hardcover ever recorded—The Girl on the Train.

-My question is: How many people in history have given themselves a deadline, not knowing that success had been waiting just beyond it?
+How many people in history have given themselves a deadline, not knowing that success had been waiting just beyond it?